viveksacademia4git/DesignPatternsCSharp/Structural/Adapter/README.md

 ### Phone Call Adapter

-IPhone interface and CallOperator are incompatible with each other.
+'Phone call communication process' and 'CallCenter' are incompatible with each other.
-Phone call adapter helps 'IPhone' and 'CallOperator' work together.
+'Phone call adapter' helps 'Phone call communication process' and 'CallCenter' work together.